9.1 Learning and Improvement Framework

 - Appendix A: Types of Review

-The Surrey Safeguarding Children Board (SSCB) Learning and Improvement Framework promotes learning from experience and from reviews against standards.
+The Surrey Safeguarding Children Partnership (SSCP) Learning and Improvement Framework promotes learning from experience and from reviews against standards.
 It reinforces continuous improvement in partner agencies and all local organisations who work with children and families.
-The SSCB Learning and Improvement Framework is informed by learning from reviews, audits, practitioners’ feedback and the voice of the child and families.
+The SSCPB Learning and Improvement Framework is informed by learning from reviews, audits, practitioners’ feedback and the voice of the child and families.

-Working Together (2015) requires that “Local Safeguarding Children Boards (LSCBs) should maintain a local learning and improvement framework which is shared across local organisations who work with children and families”.
-Appreciative enquiry, working with stakeholders, helps to identify good practice.
-This will be shared so that there is a growing understanding of what works well to improve outcomes for children and families.
+The local learning and improvement framework, which is shared across local organisations who work with children and families, is shared so that there is a growing understanding of what works well to improve outcomes for children and families.
 Conversely, when things have gone wrong the learning will be shared to enable service improvement to reduce the risk of future harm to children.

 Professionals and organisations protecting children need to reflect upon the quality of their services and ensure that they learn from their practice, and that of others, in order to improve local safeguarding practice.

-The framework will apply to all SSCB partner agencies in their delivery and monitoring of workforce development activities.
+The framework will apply to all safeguarding partner agencies in their delivery and monitoring of workforce development activities.
 It will inform single agency frameworks to ensure connectivity and compatibility.
-It is important that organisational learning resulting from this framework is dynamic, cyclical and a multi-layered process that informs the SSCB’s wider strategic planning framework and determines current and future priorities.
+It is important that organisational learning resulting from this framework is dynamic, cyclical and a multi-layered process that informs the SSCP’s wider strategic planning framework and determines current and future priorities.

 2. Principles for learning and improvement

-The principles underpinning the learning and improvement framework as outlined in Working Together 2015 are:
+The principles underpinning the learning and improvement framework are:

 - There should be a culture of continuous learning and improvement across the organisations that work together to safeguard and promote the welfare of children, identifying opportunities to draw on what works and promote good practice;